 Yes, you can get a mortgage if you’re on a fixed-term employment contract.
 Many people in the UK are fixed-term contract workers and many of them have had their mortgage applications approved.

 Still, if you are on a fixed-term work contract, you shouldn’t assume your mortgage application will be declined.
-As we suggested, it is possible to get a mortgage on a fixed-term contract, but you will need to provide evidence of job stability and the ability to pay your monthly repayments.
+As we suggested, it is possible to get a mortgage whilst on a fixed-term contract, but you will need to provide evidence of job stability and the ability to pay your monthly repayments.

 To improve your chances of getting a mortgage application approved, it is always worth speaking to a mortgage broker such as ourselves.